Top 29 Dental Industry Trends & State of Dental in 2024

 • Texts have a 99% open rate.

-Geofencing can be useful for dental practices as a way of reminding people that they’re due for a cleaning or advising them of new services that you offer at your practice.
+Geofencing can be useful for dental practices, reminding people that they’re due for a cleaning or advising them of new services that they offer.

 27. Representation and Inclusive Marketing Matters